a3huang/dsp/statistics/7-1-weight_vs_age.md

 [Think Stats Chapter 7 Exercise 1](http://greenteapress.com/thinkstats2/html/thinkstats2008.html#toc70) (weight vs. age)

+From the scatter plot below, it seems like birth weight and mother's age are not correlated.
+There doens't seem to be any sign of a positive or negative correlation between the two.
+We find that the Pearson correlation coefficient is about 0.0688 and the Spearman correlation coefficient is about 0.0946.
+Both correlation coefficients are quite low, which supports our visual observation based on the scatterplot.

+![alt-text](https://github.com/a3huang/dsp/blob/master/img/Scatter-7-1.png)

 age 39 seems to have quite a few low weight babies

-![alt-text](https://github.com/a3huang/dsp/blob/master/img/Scatter-7-1.png)
 ![alt-text](https://github.com/a3huang/dsp/blob/master/img/Quantiles-7-1.png)

 #### Python Code: